pospi/talk-solidity-blockchain-intro/solidity-notes.md

 .col3-left[

-All reference types are accessed via variables on your deployed contract.
-There is no OO-like `static` in the sense of shared memory space on the class that is accessible by all instances of an object.
-To achieve such an outcome, one would need to deploy a separate shared storage contract to the blockchain and reference its address onto each of your own compiled contracts.

 Solidity's reference types take on an additional attribute in their *"context"*- defined as either `storage` or `memory`.
 This language keyword is all that is needed to differentiate between persistent data stored on-chain and transient data used during intermediate computations.

+All storage data is accessed directly via instance variables on your deployed contract.
+There is no OO-like `static` - to achieve such an outcome one would need to deploy a separate shared storage contract (ie. singleton) separately and reference its address within each of your own compiled contracts.

 ]
 .col3-right2[